 Dennis Hopper

 Hopper studied acting at the Old Globe Theatre in San Diego and the Actors Studio in New York.
 He made his first television appearance in 1954, and soon after appeared in two of the films that made James Dean famous, Rebel Without a Cause (1955) and Giant (1956).
-He then played supporting roles in films like Gunfight at the O.K.
+He then played supporting roles in films such as Gunfight at the O.K.
 Corral (1957), The Sons of Katie Elder (1965), Cool Hand Luke (1967), Hang 'Em High (1968) and True Grit (1969).
 Hopper made his directorial film debut with Easy Rider (1969), which he and co-star Peter Fonda wrote with Terry Southern.
 The film earned Hopper a Cannes Film Festival Award for Best Debut, and an Academy Award nomination for Best Original Screenplay.
 He also began a prolific and acclaimed photography career in the 1960s.

 He became frequently typecast as mentally disturbed outsiders and rebels in such films as Mad Dog Morgan (1976), The American Friend (1977), Apocalypse Now (1979), Rumble Fish (1983), and Blue Velvet (1986).
 He received an Academy Award for Best Supporting Actor nomination for his role in Hoosiers (1986).
 His later film roles included True Romance (1993), Speed (1994), Waterworld (1995) and Elegy (2009).
 He appeared posthumously in the long-delayed The Other Side of the Wind (2018), which had previously been filmed in the early 1970s.